SnoringCatGames/surfacer/README.md

 _A procedural pathfinding 2D-platformer framework for Godot._

-_"Surfacer": Like a platformer, but with walking and climbing on all surfaces!_
+_"Surfacer": Like a platformer, but with walking, climbing, and jumping on all surfaces!_

-TODO: Once v1.0 of this framework is done, split this apart into two repos: one for the underlying framework, and one for the demo game.
+TODO: Once v1.0 of this framework is done, split this apart into two repos: one for the underlying framework, and one for the demo game ("Squirrel Away").

 TODO: Link to demo app.